-This model is equipped with a clutch interlocking ignition system.
+Truck models with manual transmission are equipped with a clutch interlocking ignition system.
 The clutch pedal must be fully depressed to start the vehicle.

 Fully depress the clutch pedal before shifting gears.
 As you release the clutch pedal, lightly depress the accelerator pedal.
-When launching a stationary vehicle, keep the engine speed low until the clutch is fully engaged.